Mr2cool/AI-Personal-Agent/README.md

 ## Configuration

-- Customize the behavior of the personal agent by modifying the code in `agent.py`.
+- **Customize Behavior:** Tailor the behavior of the personal agent by modifying the code in agent.py.
-- Adjust temperature settings and other parameters in the language model initialization for tailored responses.
+- **Adjust Parameters:** Fine-tune temperature settings and other parameters in the language model initialization to enhance the quality of responses.

 ## Contributor

 [Pramod Koujalagi](https://github.com/pramodkoujalagi)

+Feel free to explore, engage, and contribute to this exciting project! 🌟🚀